kevinhwang91/nvim-ibus-sw/README.md

 Gnome Desktop Environment whose default input method is ibus.
 Switching input status by 'dbus'(dbus is faster than gdbus for switching input status), which can change the session of applications, it seems no problem anymore.

 So using 'dbus' is the first choice rather than 'ibus engine'.

-The lasted version of neovim and vim both support the async job, 'vim-ibus-sw' is compatible with neovim and vim.
-If the older vim doesn't support the async job, it will run system call synchronously ten times slower than the async job.

 ---